- The ETCDC was asked to assist the Arrowmont School of Arts and Crafts in Gatlinburg, TN in developing a master plan for the campus

 A Master Plan for a Mountainside Art School

 ETCDC Studio Director, Leslie Fawaz, AIA, toured the campus during two site visits.
-The second visit was with ETCDC Executive Director Wayne Blasius and professional volunteer project advisors Brandon Pace, AIA, Principal with Sanders Pace Architects, Judy Nilsson, ASLA, and Bill Bruce, MLA, Principal with Carol R. Johnson and Associates – IBI Group.
+The second visit was with ETCDC Executive Director Wayne Blasius and volunteer project advisors, Brandon Pace, AIA, Principal with Sanders Pace Architects, Judy Nilsson, ASLA, and Bill Bruce, MLA, Principal with Carol R. Johnson and Associates – IBI Group.
 During that visit, the team considered existing building and site conditions and met with stakeholders.
 They discussed the history of Arrowmont, including the decisions that led to purchasing the campus in 2014, current opportunities, proposed developments around the campus, and considerations for the future.
 The design team also reviewed their qualifications and overall goals for the project.

-On August 3rd, 2016, the ETCDC design team traveled back to Arrowmont to review the survey responses and separated into small groups, facilitated by design team members, to discuss the following issues: four different campus entrance options, current and future parking requirements, the need for additional structures, and new site elements.
+On August 3rd, 2016, the ETCDC design team traveled back to Arrowmont to review the survey responses and then separated into small groups, facilitated by design team members, to discuss the following issues: four different campus entrance options, current and future parking requirements, the need for additional structures, and new site elements.

-With all of the input gathered, the design team then had multiple meetings where they developed the campus master plan.
+With all of the input gathered, the design team had multiple meetings where they developed the campus master plan.
 On October 24th, Mrs. Fawaz presented these concepts to the Arrowmont Board of Directors.
 The over-arching concept was to develop a pedestrian friendly campus with clearly delineated walkways and roadways including informative signage and areas throughout for artwork, all leading to a new central hub – a new heart – of the campus.Read less